-To achieve these points, demonstrate that you run tasting sessions when implementing new menus so residents have an opportunity to become accustomed to new foods and flavours.
-Invite family to take part in these if possible.
+To achieve this point, demonstrate that you run tasting sessions when implementing new menus so pupils have an opportunity to become accustomed to new foods/flavours.
+Invite parents to take part in these if possible.

-Theme days or food tasting events can encourage residents to try new foods and introduce them to a range of healthy options.
+Theme days or food tasting events can encourage pupils to try new foods and introduce them to a range of healthy options.

-- " Try themed food days to encourage residents to try new healthy foods and teach them about the benefits of a healthy well balanced diet.
-Every themed food day must include healthy options. - " Consider running days where friends/family members are invited to eat with residents.
-For example, roast dinner days or summer BBQs.
+- Try themed food days to encourage pupils to try new healthy foods and teach them about the benefits of a healthy well-balanced diet.
+Every themed food day has to include healthy options. - " Take part in Roast Dinner Day and, if there is space in the dining room, invite parents and other family members along.